-We did not have any material off-balance sheet arrangements as of December 31, 2023 or December 31, 2022.
+We did not have any material off-balance sheet arrangements as of December 31, 2023 or December 31, 2022 or as of June 30, 2024 or June 30, 2023.

 Non-IFRS Measures

 We use non-IFRS financial measures to assist in comparing our performance on a consistent basis for purposes of business decision-making by removing the impact of certain items that the we believe do not directly reflect our core operations.
 We believe that presenting non-IFRS financial measures is useful to investors because it (a) provides investors with meaningful supplemental information regarding financial performance by excluding certain items that we believe do not directly reflect our core operations, (b) permits investors to view performance using the same tools that we use to budget, forecast, make operating and strategic decisions, and evaluate historical performance, and (c) otherwise provides supplemental information that may be useful to investors in evaluating our results.